renesas/ra-fsp-examples/README.md

 ## Overview
-Examples for Renesas RA MCU family include Example Projects and Application Projects
+Examples for Renesas RA MCU family include Example Projects and Application Projects.

 ## Example Projects
-Example projects demonstrate the basic usage of FSP in user applications
+Example projects demonstrate the operation of various peripherals available on RA MCUs.
+The example projects are built using components provided by FSP.
+User interaction with the MCU is provided via Segger RTT, making it possible to vary the functionality of the MCU peripheral example.

 #### Instructions For Running Example Projects
 1. Refer to the **_'Example Project Usage Guide'_** document in the **_'example_projects'_** folder or in the **_'Assets'_** section of **_'releases'_** for steps on importing and running the projects.